Sustainability Certificate Course Descriptions

 Climate Justice - Kevin Koenig, Amazon Watch

-Sustainable Cities & Social Equity - Chris Benner, UCSC Professor of Environmental Studies and Tiffany Wise-West, Sustainability & Climate Action Manager, City of Santa Cruz
+Sustainable Cities & Social Equity - Chris Benner, UCSC Professor of Environmental Studies and Tiffany Wise-West, Sustainability + Resiliency Officer, City of Santa Cruz

 We have become an urban planet, with most major economic, social, and environmental processes shaped by how our cities grow and change.
 Promoting more sustainable urban growth is critical for the planet's future, but there are important equity concerns in how we move towards more sustainable urban growth.
 This course will examine overall global patterns of urbanization and plans for development of more sustainable cities.
 We'll look at state legislation designed to promote more sustainable cities, and the social equity impacts of the urban planning processes that have emerged in recent years.
 In particular, we will focus on the City of Santa Cruz’s sustainable policies, programs and projects as well as how they are integrating social vulnerability and equity into these processes.